 Types of Bivies

-In our review, we examined five different bivy sacks to find the one that performed the best overall.
+In our review, we examined four different bivy sacks to find the one that performed the best overall.
 We focused primarily on weatherproof models with reliable construction.
 Bivies typically come in a few styles:

 These are lighter and easier to pack than the more weather resistant models.
 They are designed for areas where wet weather is less of a concern than insects.
 These lightweight bivies can be used in tandem with a tarp if precip is a worry as well as bugs.
 In our test group, the Outdoor Research Bug Bivy was the only bivy in this category.

 Lightweight, simple, and constructed without a set of poles or extra features that increase weight and bulk, minimalist models are ideal for most applications where weather might be expected and you plan to hike far and fast.
 These types of bivies don't usually provide absolute protection from the weather, but are a great option to throw in the bottom of your pack "just in case" you end up needing to spend the night.
 We tested one minimalist design here — the MSR AC Bivy.

 These models typically have some form of wire or pole to keep the fabric off of the camper's face, and should be made of strong material meant to withstand repeated abuse in harsh conditions.
 These are what you would need if you think you'll be dealing with snow or winter camping or situations where protection from the elements is essential and prolonged.
 The Black Diamond Big Wall Hooped Bivy and the Outdoor Research Alpine Bivy are the models we tested that fit into this catergory.